SIMBAChain/hardhat/README.md

 export SIMBA_HOME=/Users/johnsmith/somedirectory
 ```

-then you can place your env file inside that directory, and the plugins will discover it.
+Then you can place your env file inside that directory, and the plugin will discover it.

 ## Order of discovery
 The plugins will first look inside the root of your local project for an env file, then they will look inside SIMBA_HOME.